amdyDiop/amdyDiop/README.md

 ## Hi there, i'm AMDY DIOP.
-I am a Java and php developer  from  🇸🇳 Dakar, Senegal,
+I am a JavaScript, Java and php developer  from  🇸🇳 Dakar, Senegal,

 ### Let's Connect :Link: